Tech neck, text neck, or, as I like to call it, “modern-day neckache syndrome”—whatever term you use, it is a real pain in the neck (literally!).

 Typing might not seem like an intense physical activity, but small posture errors repeated for hours each day can lead to big issues down the line.

-In fact, learning the correct posture for typing could save you from chronic neck, shoulder, and back pain.
+In fact, learning the correct posture for typing could save you from chronic neck, shoulder, and lower back pain.

 When you practice proper keyboard posture, you reduce strain on your neck and upper back.